globalmovementclub/sentinel/README.md

-# GrandMasterCoin Sentinel
+# GMC Sentinel

-An all-powerful toolset for GrandMasterCoin.
+An all-powerful toolset for GMC.

-Sentinel is an autonomous agent for persisting, processing and automating GrandMasterCoin V7.5 governance objects and tasks, and for expanded functions in the upcoming releases.
+Sentinel is an autonomous agent for persisting, processing and automating GMC V7.5 governance objects and tasks, and for expanded functions in the upcoming releases.

-Sentinel is implemented as a Python application that binds to a local version 7.5 grandmastercoind instance on each GrandMasterCoin V7.5 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 7.5 gmcd instance on each GMC V7.5 Masternode.

 This guide covers installing Sentinel onto an existing Masternode in Ubuntu 14.04 / 16.04.